Frequently Asked Questions

 Auditory Integration Training is recommended when an individual’s hearing test results confirm lack of tolerance to sounds, hearing loss, poor right ear advantage, or central auditory processing deficits.

 Not everyone is able to begin intervention with auditory integration training when there are also visual processing deficits.

 Who provides auditory integration training when the client lives out of state?

-Out-of-state clients choose to receive help either from an iLS provider (embed search link) near them or travel to Florida to meet with Cheri and learn how to complete training in the comfort of their home.
+Out-of-state clients choose to receive help either from an iLS provider (national search link) near them or travel to meet with Cheri and learn how to complete training in the comfort of their home.

 Do I need pre-authorization from my primary care physician?

 You should check with your insurance to determine if a referral is necessary for your auditory testing, your ENT appointment, and comprehensive vision exam.
 If your insurance requires a pre-authorization, then you must get referrals from your Primary Care Physician.
 Use your MAVQ Report to help communicate your concerns and request referrals.

 Should I drive home after completing my comprehensive hearing or visual processing tests?